top of page

 Parents Corner

-Resources for homeschooling or just keeping the kids busy, learning and having fun.
+Here are resources for homeschooling or just keeping the kids busy, learning and having fun.

 Not only do fun educational activities keep the children occupied, the parents get a break, and they get to enjoy being a kid themselves.
 Children give all of us an excuse to do playful things, like scribble, doodle and finger-paint without risking the usual embarrassment that we are getting color all over our faces.
 So why not give yourself permission to play with the art supplies too!
 Kids learn by example, and we are demonstrating to children how to express themselves creatively.
 Perhaps all the parents out there get to rediscover the joy of art that you may have ditched long ago because you thought you should be all adult now.